Silentsky0/btree-indexed-file-organization/README.md

 Disk operations on the index file are performed using pages (to simulate disk access on a physical hard disk).
 Pages are buffered in main program memory utilizing a vector.
-It can contain up to $$h$$ pages, so the whole branch from root to leaf.
+It can contain up to $h$ pages, so the whole branch from root to leaf.

 Disk operations on the data file are also simulated to be page(or block)-based.